 She shook her head.
-"You want to do that, Kilda - give me something because you are sorry for me, because you feel you should take care of me.
+"You want to do that, Kilda-give me something because you are sorry for me.
 But you can't.
-You are you, and I am I, and we are too different."
+You are you and I am I, and we are too different."

 She was putting into words what I had always felt.